Appdynamics/ot-sample-app/appd-apm-k8/README.md

 # AD-Capital-K8s-V1

+This deployment is essentially a fork of [AD_Capital application](https://github.com/Appdynamics/AD-Capital-K8s-Lab.git)

 This directory contains K8s Resource Definition files to deploy AD-Capital application monitored using Java Agent along with OpenTelemetry Collector to Monitor the K8 cluster